 When we arrived, they told us to just drive out onto the grass and pick a tent site.
 We were the first ones there (it never filled that night) so we had our choice and scored the premium site right on the lakeshore.
 It was fairly wide open and windy, but we had spectacular views!
 My only complaint about this place is that the bathroom facilities needed an upgrade.
 Everything worked, it was just a bit outdated.

 Our last excursion of the day was to cross onto the mainland of Vermont and head about half an hour south to Burlington.
 Burlington is the largest city in Vermont (it’s not very large, there aren’t that many people in Vermont to begin with), and is located right on the shores of Lake Champlain, with the Adirondack Mountains rising beyond the lakeshore.
 In the opposite direction are the Green Mountains, including Mount Mansfield, the state’s highest point.

 Burlington itself is a college town that’s run entirely on renewable energy.
 It’s quaint, it’s in a gorgeous location, and I think I’d actually enjoy it there.
-For me, though, my memories of Burlington will always be tainted, because it will forever be remembered as the place where a guy rode his bicycle into my car.
+For me, though, it will forever be remembered as the place where a guy rode his bicycle into my car.

 Now, I know what you’re thinking: when a car and a bicycle collide, it’s always the driver’s fault.

 Turns out I found the exception to that rule.

 As we were driving through downtown Burlington looking for a place to park, I turned onto a street that runs right in front of the fire station.
 Just as I did so, a fire engine turned its lights on and prepared to pull out of the station.
 So I – and everyone else around me – stopped to allow it to pass.
 Well, everyone except the guy on the bike, who clearly wasn’t paying attention when he rode right into my car.